Breuil-Kisin Modules via crystalline cohomology: Introduction

 \section{Introduction}

-Let $k$ be a perfect field of characteristic $p>0$ and $K$ a finite and totally ramified extension of $W(k)[1/p]$.
+Let $k$ be a perfect field of characteristic $p>0$ and $K$ a totally ramified extension of degree $e$ over $W(k)[1/p]$.
 Fix an algebraic closure $\o{K}$ of $K$ and denote by $\c_K$ its $p$-adic completion.
 If $\X$ is a smooth proper formal scheme over $\O_K$ with (rigid analytic) generic fiber $X$, then the (torsion free part of the) $p$-adic \'etale cohomology $T^i:=H^i_{\et}(X_{\Kbar},\Z_p)/\tors$ is a $G_K:=\Gal(\o{K}/K)$-stable lattice in a crystalline representation.
 Functorially associated to the $\Z_p$-linear dual $(T^i)^{\vee}$ is its Breuil--Kisin module $M^i$ over $\s:=W(k)[\![u]\!]$ in the sense of\footnote{In fact, we work with a slightly different normalization than \cite{KisinFcrystal}, which is more closely related to (crystalline) cohomology; see Definition \ref{def:BKvar} and Remark \ref{ClassicalKisin} for details.} \cite{KisinFcrystal}.
 It is natural to ask for a {\em direct cohomological} construction of $M^i$.
-While the work of Kisin \cite[2.2.7, A.6]{KisinFcrystal} provides a link between Dieudonn\'e crystals and Breuil--Kisin modules for Barsotti--Tate representations, this link amounts to a descent result from Breuil modules over divided-power envelopes to Breuil--Kisin modules over $\s$, which is somewhat indirect (and limited to the case of Hodge--Tate weights $0$ and $1$).
-More recently, the work of Bhatt, Morrow, and Scholze \cite{SBM} associates to any smooth and proper formal scheme $\scrX$ over $\O_{\c_K}$ a perfect complex of $A_{\inf}$-modules $\RG_{A_{\inf}}(\scrX)$ whose cohomology groups are Breuil--Kisin--Fargues modules in the sense of \cite[Def.
-4.22]{SBM} (see also Definition \ref{BKFDef} below), and which is an avatar of all $p$-integral $p$-adic cohomology groups of $\scrX$.
-One can deduce from their theory that if $\scrX=\X\times_{\O_K} \O_{\c_K}$ is defined over $\O_K$, then the base change $M^i_{A_{\inf}}:=M^i \otimes_{\s} A_{\inf}$ is a Breuil--Kisin--Fargues module, and one has a canonical identification $H^i(\RG_{A_{\inf}}(\scrX)) \simeq M^i_{A_{\inf}}$ under the assumption that $H^i_{\cris}(\X_k/W(k))$ is torsion-free.
-We note that with this assumption, $H^i_{\et}(X_{\o{K}},\Z_p)$ is also torsion free; see Theorem 14.5 and Proposition 4.34 of \cite{SBM}.

-Unfortunately, this beautiful cohomological description of $M^i \otimes_{\s} A_{\inf}$ does not yield a cohomological interpretation of the original Breuil--Kisin module $M^i$ over $\s$, but only of its scalar extension to $A_{\inf}$, which is a coarser invariant.
+A cohomological construction of $M^i$ ``up to $p$-isogeny'' can be found in the Ph.D. thesis \cite{Bar} of B\"ar.
+Writing $\O$ for the ring of rigid analytic functions on the open unit disk over $W(k)[1/p]$, B\"ar constructs a perfect complex $\scrM(\X)$ of sheaves of $\varphi$-modules over $\O$ on the special fiber $\X_k$ and a natural isomorphism of $\varphi$-modules $H^i(\X_k,\scrM(\X)) \simeq M^i \otimes_{\s} \O$, at least when $\X$ is a scheme.
+As scalar extension along $\s\rightarrow \O$ induces an equivalence between the isogeny category of Breuil--Kisin modules over $\s$ and the category of $\varphi$-modules over $\O$ that are pure of slope zero \cite[Lemma 1.3.13]{KisinFcrystal}, B\"ar's construction can indeed be viewed as providing a cohomological description of $M^i$ up to $p$-isogeny.
+Unfortunately, extracting $M^i$ (up to $p$-isogeny) from $M^i\otimes_{\s} \O$ is rather indirect ({\em cf.} the proof of {\em loc.~cit.}), so B\"ar's work does not yield as explicit a construction as one would like.